 - Profuse bleeding

-Call your doctor if you observe any of these unwanted side effects.
+Call your doctor if you observe any of these microneedling side effects.

 What Can You Expect During Your Recovery from a Microneedling Treatment?